 There are two things currently on the drawing board; 1) to allow you to add more than one “homepage” to your profile.
 Some of you write for more than one website and I think it would be nice if you could add those links to your profile (Update: Done!), and 2) follow up Deas’ suggestion for a “Who’s Online?” feature.
 I think it’s a great idea and certainly worth pursuing.

 If you have any other ideas for improving JapanSoc, please leave a comment.
 In the meantime, I have to live up to my Makkuchi sumo rank and find some interesting articles to submit.
-Maybe I can boost my Genki! 😛If you have a comment, find me on Twitter at @longcountdown.
+Maybe I can boost my Genki! 😛If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!